Fun Food Experiences for Everyone

 For upcoming classes and nutrition talks, view the Basics Market event calendar.

 Basics Market locations:

 The home goods company offers technique classes on select days and locations during the month.
 Culinary specialists at the store will demonstrate techniques and tips to help you cook.
-Classes for a fee usually include a gift, such as a book or cooking tool.
+Classes for a fee usually include a gift, such as a book, cooking tool or store credit.
 There are also free one-hour classes to showcase tools and techniques.

 For a list of upcoming cooking classes, check out the Williams-Sonoma Techniques Classes page.

 New Seasons locations throughout the Portland metro host events that follow local trends and the seasons bounty.
 Stop in for free cooking talks, tastings and services.
 Whether it is sampling the pick of the harvest and meeting with local vendors or getting your knives sharpened for $5, there’s almost always something happening at a New Seasons near you.